 Hanif Abdurraqib is a poet, essayist, and cultural critic from Columbus, Ohio.
 His most recent book, a New York Times bestseller, is Go Ahead in the Rain: Notes to a Tribe Called Quest (University of Texas Press).
 His poetry has been published in Muzzle, Vinyl, PEN American, and various other journals.
 His essays and music criticism have been published in The FADER, Pitchfork, The New Yorker, and The New York Times.
 His first full length poetry collection, The Crown Ain't Worth Much, was released in June 2016 from Button Poetry.
 It was named a finalist for the Eric Hoffer Book Prize, and was nominated for a Hurston-Wright Legacy Award.
 With Big Lucks, he released a limited edition chapbook, Vintage Sadness, in summer 2017.
 His first collection of essays, They Can't Kill Us Until They Kill Us, was released in winter 2017 by Two Dollar Radio and was named a book of the year by Buzzfeed, Esquire, NPR, Oprah Magazine, Paste, CBC, The Los Angeles Review, Pitchfork, and The Chicago Tribune, among others.
 He is a Callaloo Creative Writing Fellow, an interviewer at Union Station Magazine, and a poetry editor at Muzzle Magazine.
 He is a member of the poetry collective Echo Hotel with poet/essayist Eve Ewing.

-His next books are Go Ahead in the Rain, a biography of A Tribe Called Quest due out in 2019 by University of Texas Press, and They Don't Dance No' Mo', due out in 2020 by Random House.
+His next books are A Fortune for Your Disaster, a collection of poetry from Tin House in 2019, and They Don't Dance No' Mo', due out in 2020 by Random House.

 Use the "full screen" option at bottom right to enlarge the pages: